unixpickle/gospeech/README.md

 ## Voices

 A voice is simply a directory containing WAV files.
-The names of these files determines which phones or diphones they correspond to.
+The names of these files determine which phones or diphones they correspond to.

 Normal diphones are named using dashes.
 For example, the diphone between "AA" and "D" would be named "AA-D.wav".